anva76/Udacity-fsnd-project-05/readme.md

 Please refer to readme files in the frontend and backend folders to get more details about each part specifically.

-## Running E-Commerce Kiosk App

-The web application was deployed on `Render.com`, a unified cloud provider.
-The deployed instance can be accessed via this link: https://ecommerce-kiosk.onrender.com.

-The backend API is accessible via this link: https://ecommerce-kiosk.onrender.com/api.

 ## Installing and running E-Commerce Kiosk App locally

 - Git-clone this project (or download and extract a zip file) into a separate folder.